fommil/fpmortals/manuscript/complete.md

 -   outer scope, including scoped imports (e.g. members in the class)
 -   ancestors (e.g. members in the super class)
 -   the current package object
--   ancestor package objects (only when using nested packages)
+-   ancestor package objects (when using nested packages)
 -   the file's imports

 If that fails to find a match, the special scope is searched, which